jrochkind/summon_debug_proxy/README.md

 Now visit `http://your.server.tld:3000/search?s.q=foo`.
 Add whatever Summon API strings you want after the ? mark.
 You'll get back raw JSON.

-Or change to `/search.html?` to get pretty-printed JSON embedded in an HTML <pre>
+Or change to `/search.html?` to get pretty-printed JSON embedded in an HTML pre tag.

 **NOTE WELL** Do not put this on the public web unless you've protected it behind a firewall and/or password protection, or you've exposed a backdoor into your